deartc/Quality-Project-Teresa-Hawkins/README.md

 5. Website Security
- SSL/HTTPS connection was checked by looking at CAPTCHA. typing in the correct answer. ensuring the HTTPS connection on site.
+Check SSL/HTTPS connection by  CAPTCHA. typing in the correct answer. ensurethe HTTPS connection on site.
- word and credit card encrypted.
+password and credit card encrypted.

 6. Mobile Responsiveness
- Mobile-Friendly Test was used on several android phones.
+ Mobile-Friendly Test was used on android phones.
- Mobile Responsiveness on the Verizon site was tested for layout
+ Mobile Responsiveness  was tested for layout

 7. Accessibility